ArchiMate Diagram (Layers, Elements, and Relationships)

 ArchiMate Elements

-Active structures
+Active Structures

 These are the elements that represent things that can perform actions.
-ArchiMate’s active structures include application components, business actors, and Business roles.
+ArchiMate’s active structures include application components, business actors, and business roles.

 Internal active structures are represented using boxes with square corners or an icon in the upper right corner.
+It indicates an entity that is capable of performing the behavior.

-Passive structures
+Passive Structures

 These elements represent physical or abstract objects within the system on which behavior is performed.
 For example, ArchiMate passive structures include databases, files, resources, and artifacts.

-Passive Structure Element
+Passive structure Element Notation

 A passive structure element represents an element on which behavior is performed.